Return to Index

 An alternative to shots is placing the substance under the tongue.
 This treatment is known as sublingual immunotherapy (SLIT).
 With SLIT, the allergic substances are placed as drops under the tongue.
 Studies on the effectiveness of this treatment for allergic rhinitis have been mixed, although most have shown SLIT to relieve major symptoms.
 One study also claims that it may be useful in preventing new allergies from developing.

-So, there are options for those seeking allergy relief outside of the pharmacy aisle.
+There are options for those seeking allergy relief outside of the pharmacy aisle.
 Talk with your doctor first before taking any herbal remedy.
-Some herbal medicines may interact with medicines you may already be taking or may cause undesirable side effects.
+Some herbal therapies may interact with medications you may already be taking or may cause undesirable side effects.

 American Academy of Allergy, Asthma, and Immunology